railsgirlswgtn/animal-party/story.md

 All of a sudden, Merrin the Mercat pops up.
 "Hellooo!"
 She squeaks.

+Rube the Rabbit stares confused.
+Where is my coffee?

 ![Thirsty llama](http://i.imgur.com/civQQne.gif)

 At an animal party you need cake for the animals.
 Here's a recipe, yum yum!